List of Contents- (NB. I ask for your patience please as this is still "a work in progress".)

 ps castanets (used for the "Carmen" arias), found and returned by one of our guests"

-18 SAMPLE PROGRAMS 1,2, ( nb Audio in progress to hear live concert)
+18 SAMPLE PROGRAMS 1,2, ( modest Audio sample to be attached in time).

 Haydn The Mermaid's Song